Illustrated by David Flanagan

 Day & Time: Afternoon, a random weekend, sometime in August.

-Place: Jonathan Edwards Vineyard and Winery in North Stonington, Connecticut.
+Place: Jonathan Edwards Vineyard and Winery in North Stonington, Conn.

 You see, Patrick and myself are do-ers.
-We love to see, feel and experience everything and go everywhere.
-The trouble is that it’s so hard to captivate experiences that impact you so deeply, and so we’re starting a series of “captivation videos” where we take an experience and document it from every angle possible.
-As business people, we obviously hope to turn this into a product, considering the 15-20 hour shoot and production time.
+We love to see, feel, and experience everything and go everywhere.
+The trouble is that it’s so hard to capture experiences that impact you so deeply, and so we’re starting a series of “captivation videos” where we take an experience and document it from every angle possible.
+As businesspeople, we obviously hope to turn this into a product, considering the 15- to 20-hour shoot and production time.
 In the meantime, we’ll be sharing these videos with you from places of our choosing.